-In 1978 this may have been a scary film but in reality, if you watch it now, it’s not really, I think this is one of the films that needed technology advancement’s, in 2004 it was remade this time by Zack Synder and wrItten by James Gunn, two relatively known people lol,
+In 1978 this may have been a scary film but in reality, if you watch it now, it’s not really, I think this is one of the films that needed technological advancement, in 2004 it was remade this time by Zack Synder and written by James Gunn, two relatively known people lol,

-I like Horror films as I said earlier, and I really don’t mind any of the mini genres within them, I think many peoples list will be different to mine as there are many films that could be in this list, Aliens should be as really it was a horror, even with technology that has moved on there are a series of films that are still low budget that focuses on psychological and many people like these, that show the diverse range of the genre.
+I like Horror films as I said earlier, and I really don’t mind any of the mini genres within them, I think many people’s lists will be different to mine as there are many films that could be on this list, Aliens should be as really it was a horror, even with technology that has moved on there are a series of films that are still low budget that focuses on psychological and many people like these, that show the diverse range of the genre.

-A few films that could have my list and im sure theres loads more.
+A few films that could have my list and I’m sure there are loads more.